HactarCE/Hyperspeedcube/README.md

 <img src="https://raw.githubusercontent.com/HactarCE/Hyperspeedcube/main/crates/hyperspeedcube/resources/icon/hyperspeedcube.svg?sanitize=true" alt="Hyperspeedcube logo" width="150" align="right">

-Hyperspeedcube is a modern, beginner-friendly 3D and 4D Rubik's cube simulator with thousands of puzzles, customizable mouse and keyboard controls, and a [Lua API for creating new puzzles](https://dev.hypercubing.xyz/hsc/puzzle-dev/).
+Hyperspeedcube is a modern, beginner-friendly 3D and 4D Rubik's cube simulator with thousands of puzzles, customizable mouse and keyboard controls, and a [domain-specific scripting language for creating new puzzles](https://dev.hypercubing.xyz/hsc/puzzle-dev/).
 It has been used to break numerous speedsolving records and is the software of choice in the [Hypercubing community](https://hypercubing.xyz/).

 For more info, see [ajfarkas.dev/hyperspeedcube](https://ajfarkas.dev/hyperspeedcube/)